 There is one other thing to consider when deciding whether to use OHI with Tricare: What is your mental and emotional capacity for dealing with paperwork and other issues?
 In theory, OHI and Tricare are supposed to work together smoothly, and sometimes that works out.
 But sometimes it doesn’t.
-If you can’t stand dealing with insurance issues, or you just don’t have time, then that might push you towards sticking with Tricare alone.
+If you can’t stand dealing with insurance, or you don’t have time, you might want to stick with Tricare alone.

 Every situation is different, and there’s no right answer for everyone.
 You have to consider the coverage and costs of your other health insurance, and the coverage and costs of Tricare, how they’ll work together, and your family’s medical needs.
-In a vast majority of cases, Tricare beneficiaries find that there is no good reason to take the outside health insurance.
+In many cases, Tricare beneficiaries find that there is no reason to pay for additional health insurance.
 Don’t make a decision without thoroughly understanding how it all works!

 For more information about using Tricare with other health insurance, see the Tricare webpage on the topic.

 Let me help you keep up-to-date on your military pay and benefits!
 Subscribe now for my newsy emails, which come about once every two weeks.